katsumiar/CognifyVault/README.md

 # CognifyVault

-CognifyVault is a knowledge management and search support tool that allows users to register knowledge, generate information based on questions, and summarize files using the OpenAI API.
-Additionally, it leverages Weaviate for efficient vector searches to find relevant knowledge.
+Register knowledge and files in a vector database, and generate information based on questions using the OpenAI API.
+This knowledge management and search support tool efficiently searches for relevant knowledge through vector search powered by Weaviate.

 ## Features
 - **Knowledge Registration**: Register knowledge by directly entering text or uploading files (supports `.txt` and `.pdf` formats).